 Albuquerque, New Mexico – September 26, 2018 – CHRISTUS St. Vincent Regional Medical Center in Santa Fe, NM, has earned the Quest for Excellence Award, the New Mexico Hospital Association’s premier honor in hospital quality and performance improvement.
-The hospital is recognized for a project that improved management of Neonatal Abstinence Syndrome (NAS).
-Doctors and nurses at St. Vincent worked together to implement a care model that resulted in shorter hospital stays and fewer narcotics for babies born addicted to opiates.
+The hospital is recognized for its Clinician Directed Performance Improvement (CDPI) program -- a novel hospital quality program designed to give practicing physicians, nurses, and other clinicians time, support, and training to conduct quality improvement projects of their choosing.
 The awards were presented in a ceremony today at the 73rd Annual Meeting of the New Mexico Hospital Association (NMHA) in Albuquerque.

 CHRISTUS St. Vincent is one of just three New Mexico hospitals to earn the competitive award for work conducted between August 2017 and August 2018.
 Their effort began with the Senior Leadership Team and Board of Directors establishing a Clinician-Directed Performance Improvement (CDPI) Committee as another way to commit to quality of care.